JulieBaker1/AIEPI/README.md

 </div>

-## Step2: gene program classification
+## Step2: gene module classification

 In the second step, we distinguish the patient-shared GM from the patient-specific GM by a permutation test p-value.